redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw jobs work
 ```

 The runner is a sort of overseer that doesn't do any work itself, but spawns workers to actually execute the jobs.
-When starting in `work` mode a single worker will spin up and stay attached to the terminal and update you on the status of what it's doing:
+When starting in `work` mode your `workers` config will be used to start the workers and they will stay attached to the terminal, updating you on the status of what they're doing:

 ![image](/img/background-jobs/jobs-terminal.png)

 It checks the `BackgroundJob` table every few seconds for a new job and, if it finds one, locks it so that no other workers can have it, then calls your `perform()` function, passing it the arguments you gave when you scheduled it.

 If the job succeeds then by default it's removed the database (using the `PrismaAdapter`, other adapters behavior may vary).
 If the job fails, the job is un-locked in the database, the `runAt` is set to an incremental backoff time in the future, and `lastError` is updated with the error that occurred.
 The job will now be picked up in the future once the `runAt` time has passed and it'll try again.

+To stop the runner (and the workers it started), press `Ctrl-C` (or send `SIGINT`).
+The workers will gracefully shut down, waiting for their work to complete before exiting.
+If you don't wait to wait, hit `Ctrl-C` again (or send `SIGTERM`),

 There are a couple of additional modes that `rw jobs` can run in: